 • Regenerate natural systems

-This Re-Thinking Progress explainer animation is from the Ellen MacArthur Foundation, a UK-based organization that’s working to educate and empower schools, companies, and governments in their transitions toward a Circular Economy.
+This Re-Thinking Progress explainer animation is from the Ellen MacArthur Foundation, a UK-based organization that’s working to educate and empower schools, companies, and governments in their transitions to a Circular Economy.

 Related reading: The Circular Design Guide.